Quick Summary

 HR interview questions for new hires are designed to examine a candidate’s abilities, attitude, and cultural fit with the firm.
 These questions usually focus on personal background, strengths, limitations, career objectives, and firm understanding.

 Freshers should focus on highlighting their skills, enthusiasm, and ability to adapt to new environments.
-Along with preparing for common interview questions, they should also be ready for scenario-based and behavioral questions that assess problem-solving skills and teamwork.
+Along with preparing for common interview questions, they should also be ready for HR questions, including scenario-based and behavioral ones, that assess their problem-solving abilities and how well they work in a team.

 Some additional aspects to consider during HR interviews include: